 Capital expenditures continue to be our primary use of capital resources and the entirety of our net cash flows used in investing activities.
-Net cash flows used in investing activities were \$98.2 million for the year ended December 31, 2009, as compared to \$141.7 million for the prior year.
-The \$43.5 million decrease in capital expenditures was primarily due to higher spending in the prior year on rebuild and upgrade activity and, to a lesser extent, customer premise equipment, service area expansion and non-recurring investments in scalable infrastructure for digital transition deployment.
+Net cash flows used in investing activities were \$236.7 million for the year ended December 31, 2009, as compared to \$289.8 million for the prior year.
+The \$53.1 million decrease in capital expenditures was primarily due to higher spending in the prior year on customer premise equipment, rebuild and upgrade activity and service area expansion.
+This decrease was partly offset by greater capital spending in 2009 for non-recurring investments in our HSD and phone delivery systems.